bioinformatics-centre/BayesTyper/README.md

 **Important:** Bayestyper supports uncompressed and gzip compressed vcf files.
 Please note that bgzip compression is currently **not** supported.

+**Important:** If you intend to run on **non-human** data, please refer to the [Running on non-human data wiki](https://github.com/bioinformatics-centre/BayesTyper/wiki/Running-BayesTyper-on-non-human-data) for more information.

 ### 1. Generation of variant candidates ###
 Starting from a set of indexed, aligned reads (obtained e.g. using *BWA-MEM*):